 Some surgeons who offer the option of saline injections charge several thousand dollars and there is no guarantee that the results will last for even a day.

-But, it seems that the injections have become an option for women who just want a quick boost.
-For example, they might be appealing to a patient who needs to fill out a wedding dress or gown for a black tie affair.
+Temporary results: For example, they might be appealing to a patient who needs to fill out a wedding dress or gown for a black tie affair.
 Some women might want the injections when they are going away for a weekend long beach vacation.

-Risks of the Injections
+Risks and Considerations of Saline Injections

 Potential for breast sagginess: When the saline is injected into the breast area, it the expansion of the tissue causes the skin to stretch.
 Depending on a woman’s age and the condition of her skin, it might bounce back to its original size after the saline wears off or it might remain loose, causing sagginess in the breast area, which would be the opposite of what most women want.

-There’s also the risk of infection, which can happen with any injection.
+Risk of Infection: There’s also the risk of infection, which can happen with any injection.
 If the saline isn’t sterile or if you’re getting the injection from someone who isn’t a qualified doctor, there is no way to tell that the needle or material he or she is using is clean or safe.

-The Food and Drug Administration tends to be very cautious about what is approves for use in breast enlargement.
+Not FDA Approved: The Food and Drug Administration tends to be very cautious about what is approves for use in breast enlargement.
 It pulled silicone implants off the market for many years, due to concern about their safety.
 Now that the implants have been approved again and are back on the market, the FDA encourages patients to be very cautious about them, to have the implants monitored regularly and to have them removed or replaced on a fairly regular basis.

 It’s worth noting that the FDA has not approved saline injections for breast augmentation.
 The lack of approval doesn’t necessarily mean the injections are very unsafe.
 Instead, it means that they haven’t undergone rigorous safety tests or examinations.

-If your goal is to give your breasts a boost for a special occasion, there are less expensive, safer ways to do so than to consider saline injections.
-A bra that fits well and that has a bit of padding can be helpful.
-An added benefit of it is that you can reuse it for the next time you want a temporary enhancement.
+Push up or padded bras: A bra that fits well and that has a bit of padding can be helpful.
+This will provide a boost in breast size without injections or surgery.
+And an added benefit of it is that you can reuse it for the next time you want a temporary enhancement.

-When or if you decide that you’d like to consider a more permanent option, Dr. George Bitar and Dr. Robert Centeno at the Bitar Cosmetic Surgery Institute in the Washington, DC area, can help you decide the size and material that would work best for you.
+When or if you decide that you’d like to consider a more permanent option, Dr. George Bitar at the Bitar Cosmetic Surgery Institute in the Washington, DC area, can help you decide the size and material that would work best for you.
 To learn more about breast implants and augmentation and to see if the surgery is something that will work for you, call (703) 206-0506 to schedule your appointment today.